 Field-hunting tip

-Look in epithermal hydrothermal veins country — that is the host setting where famatinite typically forms.
+Look in epithermal hydrothermal veins country, the host setting where famatinite typically forms.
 If you start seeing enargite, pyrite, sphalerite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or crusts habit, so train your eye for that shape before scanning the outcrop.